How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 It’s been clear for a while now that the genre is played out to death, so with every passing year, the drama gets louder, the people get stupider, and I reminisce of the time when everything was so simple a little bit harder.

-You see, when producers pitched “the real Orange County,” to this sunny seaside locale, no one knew what reality TV would become, or the exact consequences that can come bubble up from speaking your mind.
+You see, when producers pitched “the real Orange County,” to this sunny seaside locale, no one knew what reality TV would become, or the exact consequences that can come bubble up from being “real.”
 When you combine that with rich teens who don’t know any better and who live lives that most of us can’t even fathom, bask in the glory, my friend, because you’ve created something fascinating.

 This isn’t to suggest that the cast of Laguna Beach was never coached, poked or prodded into storylines – it is reality TV after all, and we’d do best not to be naïve.
 But the difference between reality TV now and reality TV then is so stark that we might as well classify them as separate genres.